 - Q = compressor free air delivery in litres per minute

-- T = minimum required time between loads, in minutes
+- T = target minimum time between loads in minutes

-- P1 = minimum system pressure (bar absolute)
+- P1 = minimum system pressure in bar absolute

-- P2 = maximum system pressure (bar absolute)
+- P2 = maximum system pressure in bar absolute

 V = (3,600 × 8 × 8) / (9 - 8) = 230,400 litres

-For most installations, size the receiver to provide 30-60 seconds of air storage at full compressor output.
-This covers the majority of demand peaks and prevents short-cycling during normal operation.
+For most installations, size the receiver to hold 30-60 seconds of full compressor output.
+This handles typical demand peaks and prevents short-cycling during normal operation.

-Add a secondary smaller receiver near any high-demand point of use (paint shop, blow-off station, large pneumatic press) rather than always increasing the main receiver size.
-Distributed storage is often more effective than a very large central receiver.
+If you have a specific high-demand process, a pneumatic press, a blow-off station, a large paint booth, that draws heavily for short periods, add a secondary smaller receiver near that point of use rather than increasing the main receiver size.
+Distributed storage close to the demand is often more effective than a very large central vessel, and cheaper.